|Wirral Bird Club|

 Location map showing Wirral

-Wirral is blessed with a wide range of different landscapes, including woods, farmland, reed beds, salt marsh and lowland heath.
-The varying habitats are occupied by many different species, making the region an excellent base for birdwatching.
+Wirral is blessed with a wide range of different landscapes, including woods, farmland, reed beds, salt marsh, extensive beaches and lowland heath.
+The varying habitats are used by many different species, making the region an excellent base for bird watching.

 This illustrated presentation will take place at Kingsmead School Hall, Bertram Drive, Hoylake, CH47 0LL